Overview

 Brief eclectic psychotherapy (BEP)

 A common approach to eclectic therapy incorporates cognitive-behavioral therapy into a psychodynamic approach.
 While CBT is a short-term therapy focused on solving immediate challenges, psychodynamic therapy emphasizes the therapeutic alliance and exploration of past experiences.
-When combined, this eclectic approach can effectively address shame and guilt.
+When combined, this eclectic therapy approach can effectively address shame and guilt.
 BEP may be beneficial for clients with post-traumatic stress disorder (PTSD).

 Multi-modal therapy

-This approach emphasizes using multiple treatments and therapeutic approaches, such as medications, talk therapy, eclectic therapy, and other techniques that may be more effective than any one approach alone.
+This therapeutic approach emphasizes using multiple treatments and therapeutic approaches, such as medications, talk therapy, eclectic therapy, and other techniques that may be more effective than any one approach alone.
 For example, eclectic therapists might combine exposure therapy, mindfulness-based therapy, integrative therapy, cognitive behavioral therapy, and other person-centered therapy approaches like family therapy as part of their multimodal therapy treatment plan.
-Each approach used this eclectic therapy approach pulls from evidence-based methods.
+Each therapeutic approach used this eclectic therapy approach pulls from evidence-based methods.

 Cognitive-interpersonal therapy (CIT)

-CIT integrates cognitive, experiential, and interpersonal approaches that may aid in addressing maladaptive thoughts and their impact on interpersonal relationships through using role-playing, acting, or props.
+CIT integrates cognitive, experiential, and interpersonal therapeutic approaches that may aid in addressing maladaptive thoughts and their impact on interpersonal relationships through using role-playing, acting, or props.

 What to expect

 Unlike approaches grounded in a single therapeutic theory, eclectic therapy enables therapists to draw upon multiple modalities to help their clients most effectively.
 Initially, sessions may emphasize trust-building and therapeutic alliance.
 To determine the best person-centered approach, eclectic therapists may ask questions about clients’ challenges, childhood, relationships, and therapeutic goals.
-Sessions may include a wide variety of approaches and techniques, including but not limited to the following:

 • Cognitive restructuring